-The flight time starts to accumulate when the engine is running and the collective "UP" micro switch is made ie. A/C is approaching flight.
+The flight time starts to accumulate when the engine is running and the collective is up (C1) or unlocked (C2).
 The prior saved accumulated timer value and count down timer is loaded from non-volatile memory and continues the process of counting down from 360 seconds (6 minutes).
 When it reaches zero, the accumulative timer increments by a value 0.1 and the count-down timer starts again at 360 seconds.
-When the collective is full down and the collective micro switch is un-made ie. A/C has landed, the timer stops counting down and saves the accumulated and count-down timers until the collective is raised again and the process repeats.
+When the collective is full down (C1) and locked (C2), the timer stops counting down and saves the accumulated and count-down timers until the collective is unlocked again and the process repeats.

-Confirmation of the correct operation of the flight timer and collective up signal can be observed by noting the change from (OFF) to (ON) when the collective switch is made and from (ON) to (OFF) when the collective is full down and the switch is un-made.
+Confirmation of the correct operation of the flight timer and collective interface signal can be observed by noting the change from (OFF) to (ON) when the collective is up (C1) or unlocked (C2) and from (ON) to (OFF) when the collective is full down (C1) and locked (C2).

-NOTE: If the collective micro switch STC is not installed then alternate Cycle Counter software is available that controls the flight timer as follows:
+NOTE: If the collective wiring interface is not used then alternate Cycle Counter software is available that controls the flight timer as follows:

-When the Ng speed is $\geq 91\%$ Ng at which point the A/C is light on the skids and is approaching flight.
-The prior saved accumulated timer value and count down timer is loaded from non volatile memory and continues the process of counting down from 360 seconds (6 minutes).
-When it reaches zero the accumulative timer increments by a value 0.1 and the count down timer starts again at 360 seconds.
-When Ng < 75% the timer stops counting down and saves the accumulated timer and count down timer until Ng \geq 91% at which point they are reloaded and counting continues.
+When the Ng speed is $\geq 88\%$ Ng at which point the A/C is light on the skids and is approaching flight.
+The prior saved accumulated timer value and count down timer is loaded from non-volatile memory and continues the process of counting down from 360 seconds (6 minutes).
+When it reaches zero the accumulative timer increments by a value 0.1 and the countdown timer starts again at 360 seconds.
+When Ng < 75% the timer stops counting down and saves the accumulated timer and count down timer until Ng $\geq$ 91% at which point they are reloaded and counting continues.
 The OFF/ON indication is not shown with this software version.